sensu/sensu-docs/content/sensu-go/5.18/guides/generate-certificates.md

 ---
 title: "Generate certificates for your Sensu installation"
 linkTitle: "Generate Certificates"
-description: "public key infrastructure (PKI).
-Learn how to set up PKI and generate the certificates you need to secure Sensu."
+description: "After you install Sensu, learn how to secure it with public key infrastructure (PKI).
+Set up PKI and generate the certificates you need to secure Sensu."
 weight: 165
 version: "5.18"
 product: "Sensu Go"